SM U-70: Unrestricted submarine warfare

-After June 1917, U-70 only sank another three ships throughout the rest of the war, one of which was the British Flower-class sloop Rhododendron on 5 May 1918.
-Rhododendron had been constructed in 1917 as a purpose built Q-ship, a warship disguised as a merchant ship to lure German submarines within range of their concealed gun batteries.
+After June 1917, U-70 only sank another two ships throughout the rest of the war, one of which was the British Flower-class sloop Rhododendron on 5 May 1918.
+Rhododendron had been constructed in 1917 as a purpose-built Q-ship, a warship disguised as a merchant ship to lure German submarines within range of their concealed gun batteries.
 The sloop was patrolling off Mull Head in the Orkney Islands when struck by a single torpedo from U-70.
 The captain, Lieutenant Commander Charles Arthur Peal, became disoriented in the aftermath of the explosion, and instead of ordering away a "panic party" to draw the submarine within range, ordered the complete evacuation of the ship, which was carried out in great haste and confusion.
 U-70 approached the burning ship and observed the chaotic evacuation, seizing a petty officer from a liferaft who revealed the ship's true identity.
 U-70 shelled the wreck and escaped without coming under fire.
 Rhododendron capsized and sank the following morning, with the loss of 15 men, four killed in the explosion and 11 drowned during the evacuation.
 Peal and the rest of the crew were heavily criticized for their conduct under fire by an Admiralty board.

-In total U-70 sank 54 ships with a combined tonnage of 139,064 and damaged five with a tonnage of 24,971 in her twelve war patrols.
+In total U-70 sank 53 ships with a combined tonnage of 136,578 and damaged five with a tonnage of 24,971 in her twelve war patrols.
 She was surrendered to the British on 20 November 1918, nine days after the Armistice, and broken up at Bo'ness in 1919–20.